redtexts/texts/gorter_1920_open_letter_to_lenin.md

 The revolution of the masses, of the workers -- of the masses of workers alone, for the first time in the world.

-And not because thus it is good, or beautiful, or conceived in someone's brain, but because the economic and class relations will it.
+And not because thus it is good, or beautiful, or conceived in someone's brain, but because the economic and class relations will it^[I do not touch here on the fact that through this other relation of numbers (20 mill­ion to 70 million in Germany!) the importance of the mass and the leaders, and the relation between mass, party and leaders, also in the course and at the close of the revo­lution here, will differ from those of Russia.].

 In other words, and to read the matter as clearly as possible: the relation between the West-European and the Russian revolution can be demonstrated by means of the following comparison: